percit/Training-App-Qt/README.md

 7. CMake - build automation

-Running App:
+# Running app:

 In SETUP.md there is a tutorial how to set it up

 Clean->Run CMake->Build->Compile (sometimes just compile doesn't work, so you have to click build first)

-Running Tests:
+# Running tests:

 For now, just comment out the main and uncomment catch_main.cpp, then "cmake .. && make -j16 && ./Training_App

 In the future there will be a cmake flag for this to change from testing to normal

-TODO:
+# TODO:
 1. Email Authentication via Firebase - retest and fix
 2. Database on Firebase - retest and fix if necessary, change from name@gmail.com -> name as parameter to name-gmail as parameter
 3. Add async where it's needed
 4. Add Design Patterns
 5. Add CI/CD
-6. Clean up structure, so header to header folder

-Testing:
+# Testing:

-1. Test all database functions: adding, checking databases, also after killing app, add pretty function to every fail to this database
+Test if database values are persistant after killing app (and rebuilding)

-2. Recheck if all clickable stuff works, also if it gives proper values to database, use __PRETTY_FUNCTION__
+Recheck if all clickable stuff works, also if it gives proper values to database

-3. Recheck why so many warnings from database and map
-4. Check if logging in and registing actually works
+Check if logging in and registing actually works

-5. Test if map actually tracks data and puts in everywhere else all those maxes and so on
+Test if map actually tracks data and puts in everywhere else all those maxes and so on

-Warnings:
+# Warnings:

-1. QSqlDatabasePrivate::addDatabase: duplicate connection name 'qt_sql_default_connection', old connection removed.
+QSqlDatabasePrivate::addDatabase: duplicate connection name 'qt_sql_default_connection', old connection removed.
 Database: connection ok

-2. ERROR:  void DataBase::createTable() "No query Unable to fetch row"
+ERROR:  void DataBase::createTable() "No query Unable to fetch row"

+qrc:/viewmodels/MapModel.qml:55:20: QML RouteQuery: Invalid coordinate as waypoint qt.positioning.geoclue2: Unable to start the client: "org.freedesktop.DBus.Error.AccessDenied" "Geolocation disabled for UID 1000"